ivanhan0511/ivan-blog/content/post/coffee-beans.md

 keywords:
 - coffee
 - beans

-thumbnailImage: //cdn.zhzhiyu.com/_uploads/photos/2_gaoda_A.png
 ---

+Whick kind of coffee beans do you like?
 <!--more-->

-Whick kind of coffee beans do you like?
+Ethiopia